 An accomplished and celebrated actress, Tantoo Cardinal has advanced Aboriginal performing arts throughout the world.
 Known for her authenticity, she has brought to life complex and diverse Aboriginal characters and has worked to dispel stereotypes.
 Her performances on stage and in both film and television have helped to blaze a trail in an industry where few roles for Aboriginal women previously existed.
 Her 80 plus credits include North of 60, Shattered, Legends of the Fall, Dances With Wolves, Black Robe, Loyalties, Education of Little Tree, Luna, Spirit of the Whale, Unnatural and Accidental, Sioux City, Silent Tongue, Smoke Signals and Mother’s and Daughter’s.

-A founding member of the Saskatchewan Native Theatre Company, she serves as an inspirational role model to aspiring youth.
+Tantoo Cardinal is a founding member of the Saskatchewan Native Theatre Company, she serves as an inspirational role model to aspiring youth.
 Her performances in projects like the “Vagina Monologues” seek to raise awareness of the shocking level of violence against Aboriginal women in Canada and to support women who are struggling with the issue of violence.